 499 is used because 1 task is reserved to receive the adjusted amount to keep precision.

-- 9.98 is subtracted from 8 hours creating a negative number and an inaccurate results caused by rounding up.
+- 9.98 is subtracted from 8 hours, creating a negative number and an inaccurate result caused by rounding up.

 - The system detects this situation and recalculates using rounding down behavior called flooring.

 - 8 hours/500 = 0.016 and is rounded down to 0.01.